csauve/t3hz0r.com/content/about/index.md

 Please contact me if you would like to use any content from this blog elsewhere.

 ## t3hz0r?
 This blog's name comes from [leetspeak](https://en.wikipedia.org/wiki/Leet) _t3h_ (the) and suffix _-z0r_.
-For me, it's usage came to represent the co-option and transformation of words into the web domain.
+For me, its usage came to represent the co-option and transformation of words into the web domain.

 This blog is [open source](https://github.com/csauve/blog)!